Professor Deborah Terry was appointed Curtin University’s Vice-Chancellor in February 2014.

 In 2017, Professor Kristjanson was made an Officer of the Order of Australia, in honour of distinguished service to tertiary education through leadership and governance roles, strategic and innovative university reforms, contributions to cancer research and palliative care, and to women.

-Catriona Jackson is the CEO of Universities Australia, the peak body representing Australia’s university sector.
+Ms Catriona Jackson is Chief Executive and Director of Universities Australia, the peak body representing the Australian higher education sector nationally and internationally.